Skip to content

 Description

-The practitioner sits in a wide split (kaikyaku) with the legs extended.
+The practitioner sits in kaikyaku with the legs wide apart and straight.

 The movement is driven from the hips and performed in three parts:

-1. Lower the body toward the right leg
+1. The upper body lowers toward the right leg in two short pulses

-The movement originates from the pelvis while the upper body remains long and relaxed.
+With each count, the body lowers progressively deeper.
+The movement is initiated from the pelvis while the upper body remains long.

 Purpose